kthohr/optim/README.md

 ### Armadillo

 OptimLib is built on the Armadillo C++ linear algebra library.
-The build script will search for Armadillo files in the usual places: `/usr/include`, `/usr/local/include`, `/opt/include`, `/opt/local/include`.
-If the Armadillo header files were installed to a different location, set:
+The `configure` script will search for Armadillo files in the usual places: `/usr/include`, `/usr/local/include`, `/opt/include`, `/opt/local/include`.
+If the Armadillo header files are installed elsewhere, set:
 ``` bash
 export ARMA_INCLUDE_PATH=/path/to/armadillo
 ```
-before running `./configure`.
+Set this environment variable before before running `./configure`.
 Otherwise the build script will download the required files from the Armadillo GitHub repository.

 ## Example